What does a News Clipping Service do?

 - Training and Onboarding:

-- Provide training to primary account users.
+- Training for primary account users.

 - Establishing a Response Protocol: